ShahzebMahmood/shahzebmahmood.github.io/_posts/2025-10-08-terraform-azure-gcp-modules-my-approach.md

 ---

 Working in DevOps can feel fast‑paced and performative.
-I move more slowly, and that’s sometimes looked down upon—but it’s also why my changes stick.
+I move more slowly, and that’s sometimes looked down upon but it’s also why my changes stick.
 Not knowing is not a bad thing it helps you investigate and grow